Valazan/mnemonic-recover-tool/README.md

 ## Usage

-The tool is still on development phase.
+The tool is still on development phase, however it's already capable to recover missing seed words.

 ## License